 Before Chattanooga’s newspapers were merged in 1999, Kennedy was the coordinating editor of the Chattanooga Times, where he had previously been an education reporter, feature writer and team leader.
-His first newspaper job was sports editor of the Cleveland (Tenn.)
+He is a former sports editor of the Cleveland (Tenn.)
 Daily Banner.

-Kennedy’s human interest column Life Stories has appeared in Chattanooga’s newspaper for 20 years.
-He has won the Tennessee Press Association’s top column writing award five times.
+Kennedy’s columns have appeared in Chattanooga’s newspaper for 22 years.
+He has won the Tennessee Press Association’s top award for columnists six times.
 He is also a five-time winner of the yearly Best of the Best readers choice contest as the city’s favorite columnist/reporter.

-Mark is a native of Columbia, Tenn., and holds a bachelor’s degree in journalism from Middle Tennessee State University.
+Kennedy is a native of Columbia, Tenn., and holds a bachelor’s degree in journalism from Middle Tennessee State University.
 He lives on Walden's Ridge with his wife and two sons.

 Contact Mark Kennedy at email@example.com or 423-757-6645.
 Follow him on Twitter @TFPCOLUMNIST.
 Subscribe to his Facebook updates at www.facebook.com/mkennedycolumnist.

 Recent Stories »

 By the time he was 10 years old, Thomas Rumph was selling bags of peanuts and popcorn on the side of the road in Toombs County, Ga.